ClementNerma/NightOS/docs/applications/Locky.md

 # Locky

-Locky is NightOS' encryption tool.
-It is used to [encrypt the whole storage](../features/encryption.md#global-encryption) and [encrypt individual users' data](../features/encryption.md#per-user-encryption).
+Locky is NightOS' [encryption](../features/encryption.md) tool.
+It heavily relies on the [`sys:crypto`](../specs/services/system/crypto.md) service.

 ## User interface features

 - Encryption and decryption of notes
 - Encryption and decryption of files, folders
+- Encryption and decryption of users
 - Encryption and decryption of storages (for supported filesystems)

 ## Library features